 On top of this is the fact that every party with potential liability in the case of the Gulf of Mexico—BP, Transocean and Halliburton—is pointing fingers rather than working together to figure out how to prevent future disasters through transparency.
 It's not that there's anything inherently wrong about a company with transparent processes.
 It is just that those kinds of companies are much more likely to be held accountable for something gone awry because they actually admit to wrongdoing, while everyone else is still sputtering.

-We can even take another approach: The cornerstone of the June issue's Processing Profile focuses on historical explosions and the steps that could've been taken to prevent them from happening.
-What I read over and over, almost word-for-word in every account of each explosion, is that management was already aware of some kind of safety problem, yet hadn't had the time or didn't think it was a priority, or that the company had already been warned about certain unsafe procedures prior to an accident.
+When analyzing a number of historial explosions and the steps that could've been taken to prevent them from happening, I read over and over that management was already aware of some kind of safety problem.
+Yet, they hadn't had the time or didn't think it was a priority, or the company had already been warned about certain unsafe procedures prior to an accident.

 This is astounding and utterly unacceptable as far as I'm concerned.
 We can only cover the black eyes of the processing industry by caking on so much chemical-laden makeup.
 The only way that consumers are going to trust the marketplace is by being up-front and honest, rather than secretive and manipulative.